 Distribution in River Channel—Screen Exposure

-The spatial distribution of migrating fish within the river channel is important for evaluating near-field effects of the Red Bluff and Hamilton City intakes.
+The spatial distribution of migrating fish within the Sacramento River channel is important for evaluating near-field effects of the Red Bluff and Hamilton City intakes.
 Juvenile salmonids, including winter-run Chinook salmon, must pass close to the intakes to have the potential for near-field effects from the intakes.
 Locating the intakes on the outside of river or oxbow channel bends to achieve sweeping velocity requirements may lead to a greater proportion of fish passing close to the intakes than if the fish were occurring evenly distributed across the channel cross section.
 Several studies on the Sacramento River provide evidence for the distribution of fish toward the outer sides of bends, including at Clarksburg Bend (Burau et al. 2007: Figure C.17), the Delta Cross Channel (Burau et al. 2007: Figure 2.5), and near Fremont Weir (Blake et al. 2017: Figures 2 and 20).
 The distribution of fish towards the outside of bends is the result of centrifugal and pressure forces in bends which induce a secondary flow that lies in a plane perpendicular to the primary flow direction (Dinehart and Burau 2005) and is reflected in the bathymetry of such areas: the deeper areas, including the thalweg, coincide with the areas subject to the secondary flow (Burau et al. 2007: Figure C.1).
 These observations agree with the general pattern of downstream-migrating juvenile salmonids in the Pacific northwest often being distributed near the thalweg, or near the shoreline (Smith et al. 2009).
 It is possible that a relatively large proportion of downstream-migrating juvenile salmonids could pass relatively close to the Red Bluff and Hamilton City intakes, particularly during nighttime periods when most migration occurs (Chapman et al. 2013; Zajanc et al. 2013; Plumb et al. 2016).
 However, when holding (e.g., during the day), juvenile salmonids could also occur on the inside of river bends, as illustrated at Clarksburg Bend (Burau et al. 2007: Figure C.15).

-The Hamilton City intake is on an oxbow of the Sacramento River, with available studies suggesting that the percentage of river flow entering the oxbow varies based on river flow and percentage of river diverted at the intake (Figure ham%).
-Note that the data shown in Figure ham% reflect a partially obstructed (15%) oxbow channel, which would tend to reduce the percentage of river flow entering the oxbow, as suggested by comparison of the trendlines based on 2018 daily data to two field measurements collected in 2011/2012 (triangles on graph).
-On the basis of the diversion rates for the alternatives, and assuming that fish are generally moving into the oxbow at a similar or slightly lower percentage as the flow split (Cavallo et al. 2015), it would be expected that approximately 10–30% of downstream-migrating juvenile salmonids approaching the river-oxbow split would enter the oxbow and have the potential to be exposed to the Hamilton City intake screen.
-There is some uncertainty in this estimate given that diversion rate data at higher flow (i.e., >10,000 cfs at Hamilton City) generally have been limited to less than 5% of the flow (Figure ham%).
+The Hamilton City intake is on an oxbow of the Sacramento River, with available studies suggesting that the percentage of river flow entering the oxbow varies based on river flow and percentage of river diverted at the intake (Figure 11-5).
+Note that the data shown in Figure 11-5 reflect a partially obstructed (15%) oxbow channel, which would tend to reduce the percentage of river flow entering the oxbow, as suggested by comparison of the trendlines based on 2018 daily data to two field measurements collected in 2011/2012 (triangles on graph).
+On the basis of the diversion rates for Alternatives 1, 2, and 3, and assuming that fish are generally moving into the oxbow at a similar or slightly lower percentage as the flow split (Cavallo et al. 2015), it would be expected that approximately 10–30% of downstream-migrating juvenile salmonids approaching the river-oxbow split would enter the oxbow and have the potential to be exposed to the Hamilton City intake screen.
+There is some uncertainty in this estimate given that diversion rate data at higher flow (i.e., >10,000 cfs at Hamilton City) generally have been limited to less than 5% of the flow (Figure 11-5).